This Seated Hamstring Stretch Will Solve Your Tight Hamstring Problems

-Tight hamstrings accompany virtually all cases of chronic lower back pain.
-The constant pull of these tight muscles forces the lumbar spine into a forward bent posture, the effects of which are especially felt during physical activity.
-Additionally, the overall mobility of the hip joints is poorer.
+Tight hamstrings happen in virtually all cases of chronic lower back pain.
+The constant pull of these tight muscles forces the lumbar spine into a forward bent posture, this is BIG problem during physical activity.
+Sadly, overall mobility of the hip joints becomes worse.

 What does proper hip mobility look like?
-Simply put, it is that your hips should act as the axis about which all movement occurs, rather than at any level of your spine.
+Simply put, it’s when your hips should act as the joint where all movement occurs, rather than at any level of your spine.

-These tight and short muscles are a very common problem to have because of our ‘sit on our a** all day and avoid physical activity culture’.
-This very poor habit is among many that wear out our soft tissue and hurt us.
+These tight and short muscles are a very common problem to have because of our ‘sit on our butt all day and avoid physical activity culture’.
+This very poor habit is among many that wears out our soft tissue and hurts.
 Consequently, we should all understand what we are doing to our discs and the value of SAFE stretching.

 Standard Hamstring Stretches Don’t Work and Are In Fact Very Risky

 The problem is that the most common techniques (such as leaning over to touch your toes) which are commonly encouraged for tight hams are detrimental and very risky when considering the integrity of the lumbar discs (especially the most well abused L5-S1).
 In fact, they may worsen any injury you have now.
 Such methods encourage you to bend your back to facilitate the stretch which can lead to lumbar disc injury and pain.

 There are so many possible techniques to relax tight hamstrings.
 These exercises can effectively correct the lack of flexibility and mobility within your pelvis.
 It is important to select and follow a program that is protective of your discs whenever you stretch.

 The following technique is an excellent alternative that minimizes lumbar stress and lower back pain.

 The Seated Hamstring Stretch below is a great exercise to help you have relief.
 It is Exercise #9 of the Progressive Exercises (See The Program Table of Contents) which helps to reduce pain by:

 - Encouraging you to preserve a safe posture (reduce lumbar disc injury).

 - Maintaining both neutral lumbar and pelvic tilt posture (reduce spinal imbalance).

 - Lengthens your hams safely, effectively and with greater control (reduce tightness).